 Determination of antibiotic residues

 Nineteen antibiotics belonging to 6 classes were studied, including seven sulfonamides - sulfamethoxazole (SMX), sulfadiazine (SDZ), sulfachlorpyridazine (SCP), sulfamonomethoxine (SMM), sulfisoxazole (SIZ), sulfamethoxypyrimidine (SMP), and sulfadimidine (SIZ), two tetracyclines - oxycycline (OTC), chlortetracycline (CTC), two β-lactams- amoxicillin trihydrate (AMC) and penicillin G potassium salt (PenG), three macrolides - azithromycin (AZM), clarithromycin (CLA), and spiramycin (SPM), one aminoglycoside - tilmicosin (TILM) and four quinolones - ciprofloxacin hydrochloride (CIP), fleroxacin (FLX), ofloxacin (OFX), and enrofloxacin (ENR).
-Antibiotic standards were purchased from Dr. Ehrenstorfer (Germany).
-Add 1 ml of the 100 μg/L mixed standards to water samples (1 L) and adjust pH to 3.
-The mixed standards contain SMX-13C6, trimethoprim (TMP)-D3 and tetracycline (TET)-D6 (Dr. Ehrenstorfer, Germany), FLX-D5 and furazolidone (FZD)-D4 (Witega, Germany), olaquindox (OQX)-D4 and AMC-13C6 (Cambridge Isotope Laboratories, UK).
-Active the column before loading and treat the samples through extraction column at a speed of 5 min/ml, then wash the column with 6 ml ultra-pure water and 6 ml 5% methanol-aqueous solution and dry by gas for 5 min after loading.
-Finally, eluent with 10 ml elution. was The eluted solution was blow-dried with nitrogen at 35 ℃, and the volume was fixed to 1 ml with methanol-aqueous solution with a volume concentration of 70% and filtered the solution through a 0.22 μm PTFE needle filter to a brown injection bottle for testing.
-All the above treatments were conducted in parallel for 3 times, and water samples without adding antibiotics were set as blank.
+The above mentioned antibiotic standards were purchased from Dr. Ehrenstorfer (Germany).
+A mixture of SMX-13C6, trimethoprim (TMP)-D3, tetracycline (TET)-D6 (the first three standards were purchased from Dr. Ehrenstorfer, Germany), FLX-D5, furazolidone (FZD)-D4 (these two were from Witega, Germany), olaquindox (OQX)-D4 and AMC-13C6 (the last two were from Cambridge Isotope Laboratories, UK) served as internal standards for quantification.
+After activating Oasis HLB column (Waters, USA) , loaded the water samples onto the column at a speed of 5 mL/min.
+After loading, the column was washed with 6 mL ultra-pure water and 6 mL 5% methanol-aqueous solution and dried by air for 5 min.
+Finally, the column was eluted with 10 mL elution buffer.
+The eluted solution was blow-dried with nitrogen at 35 ℃, and the volume was fixed to 1 mL with methanol-aqueous solution with a volume concentration of 70% and filtered the solution through a 0.22 μm PTFE needle filter to a brown injection bottle for testing.
+All the above treatments were conducted in triplicate, and water samples without adding antibiotics were set as blank.

 Antibiotics were quantified by liquid chromatography-triple quadrupole mass spectrometer (Waters, USA).
-Chromatographic separation of the analyses was conducted with ACQUITY BEH C18 column (100 mm × 2.1 mm, 1.7 μm, Waters, USA) for antibiotics.
-The temperature of the columns was maintained at 35 °C. Mass spectrometric analyses were performed in a triple quadrupole mass spectrometer equipped with an electrospray ionization (ESI) source that operated in the positive ionization mode.
+The mobile phase consisted of (A) acetonitrile and (B) ultrapure water with 0.1% (v/v) formic acid; gradient elution program operated as follows: 0-2.2 min, 16% A; 2.2-2.5 min, 16-95% A; 2.5-5.5 min，95% A; 5.5-6.0 min, 95-16% A; 6.0-10.0 min; 16% A. Chromatographic separation of the analyses was conducted with BEH C18 column (2.1 × 100 mm, 1.7 μm, Waters, USA) maintained at 35 °C. Mass spectrometric analyses were performed in a triple quadrupole mass spectrometer equipped with an electrospray ionization (ESI) source that operated in the positive ionization mode.

-standardlevel of is
+Mixed standard working fluids with antibiotic concentrations ranging from 1.37 to 500.00 μg/L were configured for detection and analysis.
+The standard curves obtained with a correlation coefficient greater than 0.993, and the detection limit was within 0.003-1.230 ng/L.

+In the standard recovery experiment, the standard addition level of samples were 100 ng/L and 200 ng/L and the recovery rate ranges from 69.4 to 118.5%.
+The relative standard deviation is less than 10%.

 DNA extraction

-The water samples (500 mL each) were filtered through 0.22 μm polytetrafluoroethylene membrane filters (Millipore, USA) to capture microorganisms and bacteria.
+The water samples (500 mL each) were filtered through 0.22 μm polytetrafluoroethylene membrane filters (Millipore, USA) to capture bacteria.
 The collected membrane filters were stored at -20 ℃ before subsequent DNA extraction.
 Total DNA was extracted directly from the membranes by using DNeasy PowerSoil Kit (Qiagen, Germany) according to the manufactures’ instructions with a final elution volume of 100 μL.
 DNA concentrations were determined using Qubit™ 4 Fluorometer with Qubit™ dsDNA HS Assay Kit (Invitrogen, USA).
 All extracted DNA samples were stored at -40 ℃ prior to analysis.

 Quantification of ARGs